-Known for its scenic beauty and a high standard of living, Canada is also the most educated country in the world.
+Known for its scenic beauty and high standard of living, Canada is also the most educated country in the world.
 It is quickly becoming the top destination for international students because of its quality education and low tuition fees.
 You will find that the universities in Canada do amazing research and provide a great study experience.
-Canada is also one of the most diverse places to live in, and it welcomes students from all over the world.
+Canada is also one of the most diverse places to live, and it welcomes students from all over the world.
 What’s more, it’s one of the very few countries that provide international students with job opportunities after they graduate!
 This blog will tell you why I think you should totally do your masters in Canada.

 Studying in Canada

-Low cost of education and focus on research are not the only reasons Canada is popular with overseas students.
+The low cost of education and focus on research are not the only reasons Canada is popular with overseas students.
 Canada is safe, economically stable, secure, and healthy.
 It has a great quality of life and an enviable education system.
 Let’s look at the benefits of studying in Canada one by one-

 So many of the top universities and colleges in the world are located in Canada.
 Here, students become experts in fields like Journalism, Politics, Medicine, and Technology.
 As long as you’re studying in Canada, you have a chance to work with some of the brightest minds in the world.

 What sets Canada further apart is the way it welcomes international students.
-Not only is Canada culturally diverse, but it also very friendly and open-minded.
+Not only is Canada culturally diverse, but it is also very friendly and open-minded.
 You will see students from all over the world, including India, China, France, and South Korea, studying in Canada.